afoxman/rnts-example/README.md

 }
 ```

-You can see an example of this in [button.win32.tsx](./packages/button/src/button.win32.tsx) where the Win32-specific types `ViewWin32` and `TextWin32` are imported.
+You can see an example of this in [button.native.tsx](./packages/button/src/button.win32.tsx).
+This file is used for both Android (in-tree platform) and MacOS (out-of-tree platform).